tc39/code-of-conduct/Committee.md

 You can contact [???][].
 For more details please see the [Reporting Guidelines][].

-[JS Foundation Code of Conduct]: Conduct.md
+[TC39 Code of Conduct]: Conduct.md
 [conduct@js.foundation]: mailto:???@???.com
 [Reporting Guidelines]: Reporting.md